mikelgoig/php-microservice-example/README.md

 ---

-Sandbox project of a **PHP application using Hexagonal Architecture, CQRS, DDD and Event Sourcing**, keeping the code as simple as possible.
+Sandbox project of a **PHP microservice using Hexagonal Architecture, CQRS, DDD and Event Sourcing**, keeping the code as simple as possible.

-**The domain of our system will be a Bookshop.** With this system you can manage the books catalog, and the book orders, via a REST API.
+This microservice is just a component of a **Bookshop System**, which is in charge of managing the book catalog.

 The project runs on a [Docker](https://www.docker.com)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with [FrankenPHP](https://frankenphp.dev) and [Caddy](https://caddyserver.com) inside!

-## 😎 Getting started
+## 😎 Getting Started

-### 🐳 Needed tools
+### 🐳 Needed Tools

 - [Docker Compose](https://docs.docker.com/compose/install) (v2.10+)